-Optional: 1 cup chocolate chips or 1/2 cup chopped walnuts or pecans
+Optional add in's: 1 cup chocolate chips and/or 1/2 cup chopped walnuts or pecans

-- Preheat oven to 325°F. Grease 2 (8x4") loaf pans and line with parchment paper if desired.
+- Preheat oven to 325°F. Grease a 9×5" loaf pan and line with parchment paper if desired.
 Set aside.

-- Peel and then mash the brown bananas with a potato masher.
-You want them to be mashed very well.
-If they are not ripe enough, they wont have the right consistency.
+- Peel and then mash the brown bananas with a potato masher or fork.
+You want them to be mashed very well, so there are no chunks.
 Then set aside.

-- Pour into 2 (8x4") loaf pans and bake for 55 minutes, or until a toothpick comes clean.
-If using a 9x5" pan, you can put the batter into one pan, but you will need to cook 10-15 minutes longer.
+- Pour into the loaf pan and bake for 55-65 minutes, or until a toothpick comes clean.
 You want the bread to be lightly browned.
-If it's browning too fast, cover lightly with foil.
+If it is browning too fast, cover lightly with foil.
 Remove from oven once a toothpick comes clean.